we-mak/w-design/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## 🐞 Report

+### For Issues

+Please open Issue to report bugs.

+### Questions

+For how-to questions and other non-issues, please use StackOverflow instead of Github issues.
+Add tag 'w-design' for your question in StackOverflow.

 ## Development